BigweldIndustries/BigBot/README.md

 This version (one time token access) should make it so you enter your token once into a text file and each time you launch it you don't have to import your token

+Set your token by typing it into token.txt with nothing else.
+Make sure it doesn't have quotes around it!
 # Notes:
 You need to have python and some modules installed to use this